Immigration Requirements

 Visa Interview Tips and Practice Questions:

-- Can you afford to live in the U.S.?
+#2 Can you afford to live and study in the U.S.?

 DO NOT MEMORIZE ANSWERS - The officer will see this as a sign that you are trying to lie.

-DO NOT ASSUME - If you can’t understand the visa officer it is better to ask them, “Can you repeat that?” or say, “Sorry, I don’t understand the question.”SAMPLE QUESTIONS:
+DO NOT ASSUME A QUESTION - If you can’t understand the question, it is better to ask “Can you repeat the question?” or to say “Sorry, I don’t understand the question.”THINGS TO KNOW ABOUT KUTZTOWN:

 - Why did you choose to study at this university?